KennethAduan/kenstack-bun-nextjs-shadcn/README.md

-# Bun Next.js 14 with Shadcn UI
+# Bun Next.js 14 with Shadcn UI, Prisma, and PostgreSQL

 This is a project template created with [Next.js](https://nextjs.org/) 14, utilizing [Shadcn UI](https://shadcn-ui.com/) components, and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It also integrates [Prisma](https://www.prisma.io/) as the ORM and [PostgreSQL](https://www.postgresql.org/) as the database.

 ## Getting Started